-AP source: Pelicans sending Ball to Bulls in sign-and-trade
+AP sources: Pelicans send Ball to Bulls, get Hornets’ Graham

 Meanwhile, the Pelicans still have two young guards on the roster who were first-round draft choices — Nickeil Alexander-Walker in 2019 and Kira Lewis Jr. in 2020.

-New Orleans’ next starting point guard likely won’t have as prominent a role because the Pelicans regularly run their offense through Williamson, who has been effective initiating plays off the dribble and handling the ball in transition.
+Also, the Pelicans don’t run their offense through their point guard as often as most teams do.
+Last season, Williamson thrived in New Orleans’ “point-Zion” offense, in which the 6-foot-7, 284-pound power forward demonstrated he could be effective initiating plays off the dribble and handling the ball in transition.

-AP Sports Writer Andrew Seligman in Chicago contributed to this report.
+AP Sports Writers Andrew Seligman in Chicago and Steve Reed in Charlotte, North Carolina, contributed to this report.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports